ryuriymega/Pay-Pal-Invoices-For-Wordpress-Plugin/README.md

 # Pay-Pal-Invoices-For-Wordpress-Plugin
-little plugin to contain your theme customisation snippets and PayPal Invoices Create and Send Functions. used datatables.net for integrate table in admin panel of worpdress for manage data like on this image https://raw.githubusercontent.com/ryuriymega/Pay-Pal-Invoices-For-Wordpress-Plugin/master/Screenshot%20from%202018-11-30%2013-43-37.png
+This small plugin is designed to house your theme customization snippets and provide functions for creating and sending PayPal invoices.
+It uses DataTables to integrate tables in the WordPress admin panel for managing data, similar to the example shown in the image https://raw.githubusercontent.com/ryuriymega/Pay-Pal-Invoices-For-Wordpress-Plugin/master/Screenshot%20from%202018-11-30%2013-43-37.png